atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

-ever spoke in praise of infamous women, nor did they openly give them the pre i I " ‘ ference : but then they never, on their being mentioned, ever fppke slightingly of them, as people whose society was to be avoided, — When they heard any fcandalons anecdotes about them, they smiled, or appeared with an air of indif
+ever spoke in praise of infamous women, nor did they openly give them the pre i I " ‘ ference : but then they never, on their being mentioned, ever fppke slightingly of them, as people whose society was to be avoided, --When they heard any fcandalons anecdotes about them, they smiled, or appeared with an air of indif
 \
 ference, as if their deviations from the straight line of rectitude were, of very Isttie consequence.